Winter Building Maintenance Tips

 - Never leave the heater on when you’re asleep.

-The following tips will help keep your water flowing freely and avoid the danger and hassle of bursting pipes all season:
+The following tips will help keep your water flowing freely and avoid the danger and hassle of bursting pipes:

 - Before the first snowstorm, be sure you know how to shut off your water.